Frita Batidos in Ann Arbor offers delicious food with a Cuban flair. Read on to learn what I ordered.

 Food delivery to the customer is the same as above.
 If a guest is eating with a group, their food will not be on the same tray to avoid cross contamination.
 Also, per requirements from the health department, a Frita Batidos has a manager that is Serv Safe Allergen Certified.
 While the law only requires one, Paterno understands the wisdom of having as multiple staff aware of the steps to keep food allergy guests safe.

 Now that we’ve got the food safety covered, let’s get to the amazing food at Frita Batidos!

 Even if we can’t have the fries on our frita at the moment, we can still have the fries.
-As mentioned, alert the front of the house staff when you order, and they will cook them in a fresh, clean pot of oil.
+As mentioned, alert the front of the house staff when you order, and they will cook them in a dedicated fryer.
 In addition to the regular fries, they also make garlic-cilantro fries that Paterno served to us with a lemon scented mayo.
 What a combination of flavor!

 Of course, you have to save room for dessert.
 Although, life is short, so you might order one of their signature batidos first.
 Paterno gave us samples of the Coconut Cream and Passion Fruit batidos.
 I preferred the coconut, while my husband preferred the Passion Fruit.
 I want to go back to try the Chocolate Espanol batido, which is dark melted chocolate steeped with cinnamon.
 If you’re looking for something lighter, they’ll make one with crushed ice and less ice cream.
 Or take a regular one up a notch and add a splash of rum!